Numerical relativity higher order gravitational waveforms of eccentric, spinning, non-precessing binary black hole mergers: Introduction

 These three complementary studies underscore the importance of improving our understanding of compact binary mergers in dense stellar environments.
 It is not enough to hope for the best and expect that burst or machine learning searches identify complex signals in gravitational wave data~\cite{Adam:2018prd,2020arXiv201203963W}.
 It is also necessary to develop a comprehensive toolkit that encompasses numerical relativity waveforms, semi-analytical or machine learning based models, and signal processing tools to detect and then infer the astrophysical properties of eccentric compact binary mergers.
 Not doing so would be a disservice to the proven detection capabilities of advanced gravitational wave detectors, and would limit the science reach of gravitational wave astrophysics.
 To contribute to this important endeavor, we release our catalog of numerical relativity waveforms along with this article.

 This article is organized as follows.
-We describe our approach to create a catalog of eccentric numerical relativity waveforms in Section~\ref{sec:set_up}.
-Section~\ref{sec:snr_calcs} presents our waveform catalog, and a systematic study on the importance of including higher order wave modes in terms of SNR calculations.
-In Section~\ref{sec:par_deg} we study whether surrogate models based on quasi-circular, spinning, non-precessing binary black hole numerical relativity waveforms can capture the physics of spinning, non-precessing eccentric mergers.
-We summarize our findings and future directions of work in Section~\ref{sec:end}.
+We describe our approach to create a catalog of eccentric numerical relativity waveforms in Sec.~\ref{sec:set_up}.
+Sec.~\ref{sec:snr_calcs} presents our waveform catalog, and a systematic study on the importance of including higher order wave modes in terms of SNR calculations.
+In Sec.~\ref{sec:par_deg} we study whether surrogate models based on quasicircular, spinning, nonprecessing binary black hole numerical relativity waveforms can capture the physics of spinning, nonprecessing eccentric mergers.
+We summarize our findings and future directions of work in Sec.~\ref{sec:end}.